alexharri/website/posts/planes.md

 }
 ```

-<SmallNote label="" center>See if you can figure why Mathf.Abs is used here.
+<SmallNote label="" center>See if you can figure out why Mathf.Abs is used here.
 We'll cover it later, so you'll see if you're right.</SmallNote>

 Given in constant-normal form, the plane has a normal $\vec{n_p}$ and a distance $d_p$.